 The Trustees have chosen to fund major disaster appeals as the focus of the Trust’s international work and awards for these are made from time to time at the sole discretion of the Trustees.
 The Volant Trust does not invite applications towards this programme.

-J.K.
-Rowling has supported Gingerbread since 2000, initially as their first ambassador and now in her role as their president.
-Gingerbread campaigns on behalf of single parents, as well as providing expert advice and practical support.
+Since 2000, The Volant Charitable Trust has supported Gingerbread, which campaigns on behalf of single parents, as well as providing expert advice and practical support.